-One grantor accounted for 100% of grants receivable for the year ended December 31, 2019 and two grantors accounted for 100% of grants receivable for the year ended December 31, 2018.
-Three grantors accounted for approximately 74% of total revenue for the year ended December 31, 2019, and three grantors accounted for 76% of total revenue for the year ended December 31, 2018.
+Two grantors accounted for 100% of grants receivable as of December 31, 2020 and one grantor accounted for 100% of grants receivable as of December 31, 2019.
+Three grantors accounted for approximately 90% of total revenue for the year ended December 31, 2020, and three grantors accounted for 74% of total revenue for the year ended December 31, 2019.

-Note 11 - Subsequent events
+Note 11 - Risks and uncertainties

-In early March 2020, there was a global outbreak of COVID-19 that has been classified as a pandemic.
+In March 2020, there was a global outbreak of COVID-19 that has been classified as a pandemic.
 It has detrimentally affected workforces, economies, and financial markets globally.
 As of the report date, the pandemic has had minimal impact on the Organization's operations and donations.
-However, the future impact to the activities of the Organization and the contributions of the donors cannot be determined.
+However, any potential future direct and indirect negative impact to the activities of the Organization and the contributions of the donors cannot be determined, but they could have a prospective material impact, including the collectability of receivables and a decline in contributions revenue.
 As noted in note 3, the Organization has liquidity to meet its operating needs and commitments.